 Clark/Division Station Renovation

-Announced in January 2012, by the CTA and the City of Chicago’s Department of Transportation (CDOT), the project includes modernizing and upgrading the existing stationhouse’s platform, station interiors and mezzanine and a new mezzanine at LaSalle .
+Announced in January 2012, by the CTA and the City of Chicago’s Department of Transportation (CDOT), the project included modernizing and upgrading the existing stationhouse’s platform, station interiors and mezzanine and a new, accessible entry mezzanine at LaSalle.

-The LaSalle entrance (at LaSalle/Division) is the first new mezzanine on the Red Line subway since it (along with this station) opened in 1943.
-This project is the first major renovation of the station since it opened.
+The LaSalle entrance (at LaSalle/Division) was the first new mezzanine on the Red Line subway since it (along with this station) opened in 1943 and this project was the first major renovation of the station since that time.

 Improvements & new amenities

 Here are some highlights of what the project will bring to users of the Clark/Division station: